AI-expo-Removal/Removal-AI/README.md

 # Removal-AI
 **A.I. model - Whisper of openai**

-※If you're using laptop, you can use only "voice_recognition_tiny.py" one※
+※If you're using laptop, you can use only "voice_recognition_tiny.py"※